SIX SONGS (LIEDER), OP. 85

 Translation

 0:00 [m.
-1]--Stanza 1, lines
+1]--Stanza 1,

-1-2 (C).
+lines 1-2 (C).
+The

-The first two lines of stanza 1 are set to very unstable music that
+first two lines of stanza 1 are set to very unstable music that

 enters without introduction.
-One half-line per bar is retained,
+One half-line per bar is

-accompaniment is in bare octaves that form harmony (thirds) between the
+chords.
+The accompaniment is in bare octaves that form

-hands.
-This pattern breaks slightly in the second and fourth
+slightly in the second and fourth bars.
+The opening key is

-(not major), moving quickly and strikingly to G-flat major in the
+major), moving quickly and strikingly to G-flat major in the

 second line.

-0:18 [m.
-5]--The second line is
+0:23 [m.
+5]--The second

-very dramatically repeated, reaching
+line is very dramatically repeated, reaching the highest vocal

-the highest vocal note and the only forte
+note and the only forte

 in either of the two songs in a sharp motion to G minor.
 The

-second half of the line (four syllables) is elongated to three bars, as
+second half of the line (four syllables) is elongated to three

-had been done in Sommerabend.
+bars, as had been done in Sommerabend.

 Under

-the link.
+link.
 The four chords and sigh figures form a very active

-chain of chords (moving through the circle of fifths), and create a
+chain of chords (moving through the circle of fifths), and create

-sense of great anticipation.
+a sense of great anticipation.

-0:48 [m.
-10]--Stanza 1, lines
+0:49 [m.
+10]--Stanza 1,

-3-4 and Stanza 2, lines 1-2 (A'').
+lines 3-4 and Stanza 2, lines 1-2 (A’’).
+These four lines, overlapping the

-stanzas 1 and 3 of Sommerabend.
+and 3 of Sommerabend.

-after-beats are retained from Stanza 1 of the first song, but now move
+syncopated after-beats are retained from Stanza 1 of the first

-down and up in arching lines, and are often harmonized with a second
+song, but now move down and up in arching lines, and are often

-1:33 [m.
-19]--Stanza 2, lines
+1:26 [m.
+19]--Stanza 2,

-3-4 (Coda).
+lines 3-4 (Coda).

 The voice and piano come together on the home keynote, and the